UNO, the ultrafast nonlinear optics lab

 A magnifying lens concentrates the light power in a tiny spot increasing its intensity, the quantity ultimately responsible for the onset of the nonlinear regime.
 Very similarly, we can focus the light energy in short bursts of radiation to further increase the intensity.
 Short pulses of less than 100 femtoseconds (hence the name ultrafast), are routinely used by UNO's users to test how intense light modifies matter and gives rise to unexpected effects.

-Not only nonlinear interactions produce novel beams, but also enable to change the light colours, or more specifically, its frequency.
-UNO team is devoted to studying and optimising the frequency conversion in different nonlinear regimes, both to produce and detect radiation hardly accessible by the available means and to push the boundaries of nonlinear optics into unexplored regions of the electromagnetic spectrum.
+Not only nonlinear interactions produce novel beams but also enable to change the light colours, or more specifically, its frequency.
+UNO team is devoted to studying and to optimising the frequency conversion in different nonlinear regimes, both to produce and to detect radiation hardly accessible by the available means, pushing the boundaries of nonlinear optics into unexplored regions of the electromagnetic spectrum.